erikassy/erikassy/README.md

 </p>

 ## 🚀 About Me
-I’m a passionate and detail-oriented Data Analyst with a strong interest in using data to understand problems, uncover meaningful insights, and support smarter decision-making.
-I enjoy working with data because it allows me to look beyond numbers, identify trends and patterns, and discover the stories that data can tell.

-I’m naturally curious, analytical, and always willing to learn and improve.
-I have a growing interest in data analysis, business intelligence, data visualization, and problem-solving, and I’m continuously developing my technical and analytical skills.
-I value accuracy, critical thinking, attention to detail, and the ability to communicate complex information in a simple and understandable way.

-As a Data Analyst, my goal is to use data to help organizations make informed decisions, solve real-world problems, and create meaningful value.
-I’m committed to continuous learning and professional growth, while building the knowledge and experience needed to become a well-rounded and impactful data professional.

-I also share my learning journey on LinkedIn and volunteer my time teaching beginners how to use Power BI for data visualization.
+I’m a Data Analyst and a graduate of Production Engineering, with expertise in transforming complex datasets into actionable insights.
+My work focuses on creating interactive visualizations and data-driven stories that help organizations make informed, data-backed decisions.

+With experience in Power BI, SQL, Excel, and data modeling, I specialize in developing comprehensive reports and dashboards that uncover patterns, trends, and opportunities within data.
+This portfolio showcases projects across different areas, demonstrating my ability to turn raw data into meaningful business insights.

+Beyond my personal projects, I’m passionate about helping others develop their data skills.
+I have also tutored students on Power BI visualization for free, guiding them through the process of transforming data into clear, interactive, and insightful dashboards.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://erikassy.github.io/)

 ## 🔭 What I'm Currently Working On

 - **Project A:** Employee Attrition & HR Analytics in Power BI; to understand why employees leave and what factors may be linked to employee turnover.
-- **Project B:** Creating an interactive marketing dashboard in SQL
-- **Project C:** FREE Power BI Data Visualization Workshop; currently showing beginners how to use it to visualize their data for free
+- **Project B:** FREE Power BI Data Visualization Workshop; currently showing beginners how to use it to visualize their data for free

 ## 🌱 Currently Learning